divSelector/mario-mod-manager/README.md

 ## What Does This Scraper Do?

 It automates gathering romhacks, unzipping the archives, extracting the BPS patches out of them, and outputting playable ROMs.
-It enders the records of each all the information about them that it scrapes into a database and allows the user to query it for what to launch in an emulator.
+It enters a record of all the information about each hack that it scrapes into a database and allows the user to query it for what to launch in an emulator based on specific criteria.

 It's more than a scraper really.